-Drawn together by a common appreciation of the house music movement of the early 90s, their career got off to a turbo-charged start with the release of what would become one of the defining records of their career.
+Drawn together by a common appreciation of the house music movement of the early 90’s, their career got off to a turbo-charged start with the release of what would become one of the defining records of their career.
 Recording under their alias of The Good Men the duo released ‘Give It Up’ on their own Fresh Fruit label in 1992.
 The record surpassed all expectations, reaching #1 on the US Dance Chart and #5 in the UK Singles Chart, propelling them to unexpected global stardom.
-‘Give It Up’ remains a unique record that people still sample and play, and one about which they are extremely proud of.

 In 2001 the duo came up with what would be their last alias Chocolate Puma.